- OUR SCHOOL

 - NEWS & EVENTS

-At Brickhill Primary School, we regard the safeguarding of children as our main priority.
-We believe that we all have the right to be happy, to be safe and to learn.
+At Brickhill Primary School, we believe that we all have the right to be happy, to be safe and to learn.
 We all have the responsibility to make this happen.

 We will ensure that: